 The short version of the plan is to use the same tech as those Christmas projectors, but having three overlapping images slowly rotating at different rates.
-The overlapping images will combine on the wall to make a an animated portal image.
+The overlapping images will combine on the wall to make an animated portal image.

 - High brightness LEDs repurposed from Walmart light bulbs.
 Projection requires some pretty serious brightness to look good so I'm shooting for ~3300 lumens.